SharePoint/sp-dev-docs/docs/general-development/working-with-web-services-in-sharepoint-workflows-using-visual-studio-2012.md

-Microsoft has taken a very different approach to workflow in SharePoint Server 2013 than in previous versions of SharePoint.
+Microsoft has taken a very different approach to workflow in SharePoint than in previous versions of SharePoint.
 The workflow team worked with the Azure team to create a new product called Workflow Manager.
 Workflow Manager serves the role of hosting the latest version of the Windows Workflow Foundation (version 4) runtime and all the necessary services in a highly available and scalable way.
 It takes advantage of Microsoft Azure Service Bus for performance and scalability, and when deployed, it runs the same whether in an on-premises deployment or a deployment in the cloud.
-SharePoint 2013 is then connected and configured to hand off all workflow execution and related tasks to the Workflow Manager farm.One of the more important changes in the new workflow architecture is that all custom workflows in SharePoint 2013 completely declarative, including those built using Visual Studio 2012.
+SharePoint is then connected and configured to hand off all workflow execution and related tasks to the Workflow Manager farm.One of the more important changes in the new workflow architecture is that all custom workflows in SharePoint completely declarative, including those built using Visual Studio 2012.
 In previous versions of SharePoint, workflows developed with Visual Studio 2012 were not exclusively declarative.
 Instead, they were a pairing of declarative XAML with a compiled assembly.
 The managed assembly contained the workflow's business logic.This might come as a shock to seasoned SharePoint developers who may be asking, "so how do I implement my custom business logic without a compiled assembly?".
 Microsoft suggests that instead you create a custom web service, ideally a WCF, OData, or RESTful web service that returns data in the JavaScript Object Notation (JSON) format, and to use some of the new activities and objects in this new version.
-## Scenarios for using web services in SharePoint 2013 workflows
+## Scenarios for using web services in SharePoint workflows
 <a name="sec1"> </a>

-It is not difficult to conceive of scenarios where you would leverage a custom web services in a SharePoint 2013 workflow.
+It is not difficult to conceive of scenarios where you would leverage a custom web services in a SharePoint workflow.
 Developers who authored workflows using SharePoint 2007 or SharePoint 2010 are accustomed to working with custom code, since these workflows were inherently programmatic.
 You were not required to add custom code to these workflows, but doing so was quite common.

-With SharePoint 2013 workflows to being purely declarative, many cases where you may have written custom code must now be handled with code written in an external web service that is called and consumed by the workflow.
+With SharePoint workflows to being purely declarative, many cases where you may have written custom code must now be handled with code written in an external web service that is called and consumed by the workflow.

-SharePoint 2013 workflows can consume any sort of web service.
+SharePoint workflows can consume any sort of web service.
 That said, it is easiest for workflows to interact with web services that pass data using the Open Data protocol ( **OData** ), as provided in either of the formats **Atom** or **json**.
-OData is the best approach because it is fully supported by the SharePoint 2013 workflow authoring tools (both SharePoint Designer 2013 and Visual Studio 2012).
+OData is the best approach because it is fully supported by the SharePoint workflow authoring tools (both SharePoint Designer 2013 and Visual Studio 2012).